UB-Mannheim/Reproducible-Workflows-Examples/README.md

     1. [Installing and Configuring Git](https://lmu-osc.github.io/Introduction-RStudio-Git-GitHub/installing_git.html)
     2. [Getting an Account on GitHub]( https://lmu-osc.github.io/Introduction-RStudio-Git-GitHub/github.html)
     3. [Securing your Connection to GitHub](https://lmu-osc.github.io/Introduction-RStudio-Git-GitHub/SSH.html)
--   **Workflows**: A variety of workflows demonstrating best practices for using Git and GitHub in different scenarios can be found in ./Task.
+-   **Workflows**: A variety of workflows demonstrating the use of Git and GitHub in different scenarios can be found in `./Task`.
+-   **Data:** `./Data` Includes the text files that can be edited as part of the tasks in the Workflows file.